vfat-io/tycho-indexer/tycho-client/README.md

 ### Using the Installation Script

-An installation script is provided for convenience.
+An installation script is provided for convenience for those with access to PropellerHeads AWS S3 storage.
 It optionally accepts a version argument; if not provided, the latest available version (ignoring pre releases) will be installed.
 The script will automatically detect your operating system and architecture, download the appropriate binary, unpack it, and move it to a directory in your PATH.

 To install Tycho Client using the script: